 A proxy must be appointed in writing and the letter of authorisation must be signed by the shareholder or his attorney duly authorised in writing and, if the shareholder is a corporate, be affixed with the common seal or signed by its director or attorney duly authorised in writing.
 The letter of authorisation shall contain the number of the shares to be represented by the proxy.
-If several persons are authorised as the proxy of the shareholder, the letter of authorisation shall specify the number of the shares to be represented by each proxy.
+If several persons are authorised as the proxy of the shareholder, the letter of authorisation shall specify the number of the shares to be represented by a shares to be represented by the proxy.